Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Sources of Ignorance in Causal Inference

 A further assumption which is not our focus here is the stable unit treatment value assumption which briefly stated means that each unit's observed outcome corresponds exactly and only to its treatment assignment.
+That is, for an individual $i$ we observe the outcome $y_i = t_i \Yone_i + (1-t_i)\Yzero_i$.
 When these assumptions hold, the CATE for individuals sharing the same measured covariates $\X = \x$ is given by

 In practice, an estimator $\widehat{\tau}(\x)$ for $\tau(\x)$ is learned from a finite dataset, and ignorance about an individual's response to treatment is due to both observational data being finite and possible violations of the above assumptions.

-First, the dataset $\D$ is a limited sample from $P_{\D}(\X, \T, \Yzero, \Yone)$ of size $n$, so there is \textbf{limited similarity} -- for a test point $\x^*$ there might not be any similar train points $\x$.
-Furthermore, test samples might come from a different marginal distribution $P_{\D}(\X)$ than the one the training dataset is drawn from, i.e. covariate shift, a scenario which violates Assumption \ref{a:representation}.
+First, the dataset $\D$ is a finite sample from $P_{\D}(\X, \T, \Yzero, \Yone)$ of size $n$, so there is \textbf{limited similarity} -- for a test point $\x^*$ there might not be any similar train points $\x$.
+Furthermore, test samples might come from a different marginal distribution $P_{\D'}(\X)$ than the one the training dataset is drawn from, i.e. covariate shift, a scenario which violates Assumption \ref{a:representation}.
+Figure \ref{fig:representation} illustrates such violations of Assumption \ref{a:representation}.
+The range of $\widehat{\tau}(\x)$ (purple shaded areas) should be tight around values of $\x$ that are observed in $\D$ and get wider for individuals described by $\x$ that are not.

 Second, the treatment assignment may be such that for units described by covariates $\X = \x$, the observed treatment indicator $\T$ is all $0$ or all $1$, so there is \textbf{limited overlap} \citep{d2020overlap}.
-For example, for a given test point $\x^*$ there might be similar points in the train set with treatment assignment $T=0$ but none with $T=1$.
-Therefore we cannot accurately estimate $\x^*$'s response under $T=1$.
-Such violations of the overlap assumption are especially common for high-dimensional covariates which likely contain ample information to predict the treatment \ref{a:overlap}.
+For example, a given test point $\x^*$ may have similar points in the train set with treatment assignment $T=0$ but none with $T=1$.
+Therefore, we cannot accurately estimate $\x^*$'s response under $T=1$.
+Such violations of the overlap assumption are especially common for high-dimensional covariates which likely contain ample information to predict the treatment (Assumption \ref{a:overlap}).
+Figure \ref{fig:overlap} illustrates such violations of the \hyperref[a:overlap]{overlap} assumption.
+Here, overlap is not satisfied at the left and right edges of the data.
+Therefore, the uncertainty for $\widehat{\tau}(\x)$ should be tight around values of $\x$ for which there are both treated and untreated examples (darker area in top pane, $-2 \leq \x \leq 1.5$) and get wider around values of $\x$ where there are only either treated $(P(\T=1 \mid \x) \to 1 \colon \x > 1.5)$ or untreated examples $(P(\T=0 \mid \x) \to 1 \colon \x < 2)$.